synduce/Synduce/README.md

 # Synduce

-## Requirements and building
-The script `setup.sh` installs all the dependencies and packages from a fresh Ubuntu installation.

-You will need [**Z3**](https://github.com/Z3Prover/z3) (> 4.8.10) and [**CVC4**](https://cvc4.github.io) installed on your system. *Synduce* detects where your binaries are using `which z3` and `which cvc4`.
-Synduce needs a CVC4 version >= 1.8.
+## Building the tool

+Synduce is mainly written in OCaml using the `dune` build system and `opam` to install package dependencies.
 You will need a recent [OCaml](https://ocaml.org/releases/4.11.1.html) (>= 4.09.0) installation and the [OCaml Package Manager (opam)](https://opam.ocaml.org) to get started.
 The Ocaml dependencies of this project can be installed via opam (```opam install . --deps-only```).
 Once all the dependencies are installed, call ```make``` from the root of the project.
 The Makefile simply calls `dune build` and creates a shortcut to the binary executable.

+Synduce also requires:
+-  [**Z3**](https://github.com/Z3Prover/z3) (> 4.8.10) for solving some SMT problems during bounded checking of recursive functions.
+-  [**CVC4**](https://cvc4.github.io) (>= 1.8) for some induction proofs, SMT problems and SyGuS problem solving.
+-  (Optional) [**CVC5**](https://cvc5.github.io): Synduce can use CVC5 instead of CVC4, but has been tested mostly with CVC4.

+*Synduce* detects where your binaries are using `which` by calling `which z3` and `which cvc4`, so please make sure that the solver executable names are `z3` and `cvc4` (and not `cvc4-1.8` for example).
+If these solvers are not present in the environment, then Synduce will produce a runtime error.

+Note that *Synduce* does not rely on any specific API and instead communicates with the solver through the SMTLib v2.6 and SyGus Lib v2 language standards.

+## Ubuntu
+The script `setup.sh` installs all the dependencies and packages from a fresh Ubuntu installation.

 # Folder structure

 - `./bin/` contains all the sources for the executable,
 - `./src/` contains all the sources for the libraries.
 The `lang` folder is where you will find most of the language definitions and `algo` the algorithmic components.
 - `./benchmarks/` contains benchmarks and sample inputs. `parse_examples/parsing.pmrs` is an example of the input syntax for the PMRS with recursive type definitions.
 The syntax is similar to Caml, except for the recursion scheme declarations.
 Call `./benchmarks/report.py` to see a list of benchmarks.
 The `./benchmarks/unrealizable` folder contains examples on which the tool either fails or runs forever because no solution exists.
+You will find benchmarks with predicates on input type in the `benchmarks/constraints` folder.

 ### Basic Usage
 `./Synduce -h` should get you started.